Outdoor Team-Building Activities

 Outdoor team-building activities can happen either on-site or off-site.
 Either way, based on the learning outcomes and objectives, these team-building activities can be clubbed into four buckets – a) Team Collaboration, b) Communication, c) Problem Solving and Decision Making, and d) Agility and Adaptability.
 Also, some team-building activities are for adventure’s sake.

-Two examples of learning-driven team building activities have been given below.
+Two examples of learning-driven team-building activities have been given below.

 - To conduct Scavenger Hunt, the group is divided into 3 or more teams and the facilitator gives a list of defined items to each team.
 The task is to collect the listed items which are hidden in different areas of the venue.
 To find the item, the teams are given a deadline and some hints (in the form of metaphors and phrases) to decode and find the location of the item.
-This activity helps to drive insights around inter and intra-team collaboration, trust, playing on individual team member’s strengths, delegation, communication and time management.
+This activity helps to drive insights around inter and intra-team collaboration, trust, playing on individual team members’ strengths, delegation, communication, and time management.

-- Team building activities that focus on communication aim to meet the objectives of clear communication, active listening skills, thinking on the feet, asking questions and breaking assumptions.
+- Team building activities that focus on communication aim to meet the objectives of clear communication, active listening skills, thinking on the feet, asking questions, and breaking assumptions.
 Based on whether the team building activity is at the managerial level or leadership, the communication pattern and complexity may differ.
-One such activity that can played is the Blindfold Obstacle activity.
+One such activity that can be played is the Blindfold Obstacle activity.

 - The group is divided into teams and one leader from the team is identified.
 Rest all the members of the team are blindfolded.
-There are obstacles planned on the way and the leader is expected to guide the blindfolded team members from one point to another.
+There are obstacles planned along the way and the leader is expected to guide the blindfolded team members from one point to another.
 The game also helps to build trust within the team because a large part of listening to the leader of the team or another peer comes from the ability to trust them.